fastlta/sb-public/docs/public_api.md

 ### Listing volumes

-With this call you can list all available volumes(SNAS ERC, SNAS 2P, SNAS 3P).
+With this call you can list all available volumes(SNAS ERC, SNAS 2P, SNAS 3P) of the current user.

+Note: If the current user has ComplianceAdmin, the results will also include the available Sub Volumes for Privilege Delete.
+The results of these Sub Volumes will has limited information only for Privilege Delete operation.
+For more details please see the chapter <Privilege Delete Operation>

 Request: